boi87/thePigGame/README.md

 # The Pig Game :pig:

 ## :flashlight: What is it?
-This is a simple dice game written in ES6 using express.js and .
+This is a simple dice game written in ES6 using express.js.
 As with many games of folk origin, Pig is played with many rule variations.
 This is an easy and interactive one!

 ## :vertical_traffic_light: Setup